jagadishyaragarla1/git-workshop/README.md

 # git-workshop
-This is a demo project for DevOpsSchool.com classroom execise
+This is not a demo project for DevOpsSchool.com classroom execise